The dry and urine diverting toilet trend

 In this article we will explain what other advantages make the purchase of a dry toilet attractive, how they work exactly, but also what disadvantages can arise in individual use cases.

-Differences between dry toilets and separating toilets
+The difference between dry toilets and urine diverting dry toilets

 Since the terms dry toilet and separating toilet are often used synonymously both in online forums and in colloquial speech, it is necessary at this point to clarify these terms.